Flocking Frequently Asked Questions

 apposed to a closet with the door closed with no fresh

-to remove when the glue is wet, before it sets up.
-Not
+to remove glue is wet, before it sets up.
+Ure-Glue is not

-meant to be used on humans or animals.
+meant to be used on or consumed by humans or animals.

 Do I have to wear gloves?